ApplETS/Frontend-Hello/README.md

    ```bash
    npm install
    ```

+## Running the project locally
-7. You can now run the Next.js local development server:
+You can now run the Next.js local development server:

    ```bash
    npm run dev
    ```

 The frontend should now be running on [localhost:3000](http://localhost:3000/).

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.